scor/dgb/README.txt

 9. The following steps are optional.
-They allow to customize the names of the directories you want to use etc. copy example-dgb.drushrc.php in the dgb_instance folder, rename it drushrc.php and check its content.
+They allow to customize the names of the directories you want to use etc. copy example-dgb.drushrc.php in each site settings directory (.e.g sites/default/), rename it to drushrc.php and check its content.
    Its default settings should works for most configurations.
-10.create a symbolic link to drushrc.php from inside DRUPAL_ROOT, i.e. run the
-   following from inside drupal: ln -s ../drushrc.php drushrc.php (the main drushrc.php is kept outside the drupal directory to avoid losing it during a core file update, but you can put it direcly in there if you prefer. dgb will require a drushrc.php in DRUPAL_ROOT no matter what).

 Commands